Ways to experience Indigenous culture across Ontario

 Journey to Anishinaabe Knowledge Trail

 Designated as a national historic site, the Royal Botanical Gardens (RBG) is Canada's most extensive botanical garden.
-The Journey to Anishinaabe Knowledge Trail is a permanent installation in the RBG Arboretum that allows you to take a self-guided tour that explains the Anishinaabe People's connection to plants and nature.
+The Journey to Anishinaabe Knowledge Trail is a permanent installation in the RBG Arboretum that invites you to take a self-guided tour that explains the Anishinaabe People's connection to plants and nature.

 Location: 680 Plains Road West, Burlington